Subaru AT Oil Temp Light Comes On? Here’s What It Means And How To Fix

 The parts will get damaged if you drive without adequate lubrication in the transmission.

 It’s best not to risk it.
-Call the tow truck promptly instead.
+Call the tow truck quickly instead.

-You’ll need to go straight to a transmission-specialist shop or a Subaru dealership.
+You’ll need to go directly to a transmission-specialist shop or a Subaru dealership.

 What Causes The Subaru AT Oil Temp Warning Light?